Vages/svelte-snake-workshop/TASKS.md

 ###### `+page.svelte` files' URLs correspond to their placement within `src/routes`

-SvelteKit gives the result of each `+page.svelte` a unique URL.
+SvelteKit gives the result of each `+page.svelte` it finds within `src/routes` a unique URL.
 This URL depends on the names of the sub-folders that follow `src/routes` before finding the specific `+page.svelte` file.
 Some examples: